-The purpose of this Article is to describe the types of public improvements that are required for approved subdivisions.
+The purpose of this Article is to describe the types of public improvements that are required for approved subdivisions shown on final maps and parcel maps, and the types of dedications and public improvements required in connection with the issuance of building permits.

 Sec.
-8-1.902 Improvements required
+8-1.902 Improvements required for subdivisions

-The subdivider shall agree to make all required improvements in accordance with the County Improvement Standards and to the satisfaction of the County Engineer.
+The subdivider shall agree to make all required dedications and improvements in accordance with the County Improvement Standards and to the satisfaction of the County Engineer.
 Such improvements shall be delivered in good condition and shall include, but not be limited to, the following:

 - (a) Street grading, the installation of curbs and gutters where required, and barriers where required; - (b) Drainage facilities and appurtenances sufficient to protect the development from inundation, flooding, and ponding from storm waters, springs, underground waters, or other surface waters.
 All drainage installations shall be designed and constructed in accordance with the County Improvement Standards.
-Improvements shall not include drainage facilities for the removal of surface and storm waters of local or neighborhood drainage areas for which a drainage fee is required of an applicant; - (c) The paving of all streets, pedestrian ways, and alleys as required;
+Improvements shall not include drainage facilities for the removal of surface and storm waters of local or neighborhood drainage areas for which a drainage fee is required of an applicant; - (c) The paving of all streets, pedestrian ways, and alleys as required; - (d) The installation of sidewalks as required; - (e) Provisions for a domestic water system in accordance with the standards of the utility serving the area or the current County Improvement Standards; - (f) Provisions for sufficient fire hydrants, gated connections, and appurtenances to provide adequate fire protection in accordance with the standards of the fire district serving utility and the provisions of this chapter; - (g) Provisions for public sanitary sewerage facilities, appurtenances, and connections for each lot to the sewer system as approved by the County Engineer and such other agencies as may have jurisdiction or individual sewage disposal systems as approved by the Public Health Director;

-- (d) The installation of sidewalks as required; - (e) Provisions for a domestic water system in accordance with the standards of the utility serving the area or the current County Improvement Standards; - (f) Provisions for sufficient fire hydrants, gated connections, and appurtenances to provide adequate fire protection in accordance with the standards of the fire district serving utility and the provisions of this chapter; - (g) Provisions for public sanitary sewerage facilities, appurtenances, and connections for each lot to the sewer system as approved by the County Engineer and such other agencies as may have jurisdiction or individual sewage disposal systems as approved by the Public Health Director; - (h) Street name signs at all street intersections; - (i) Traffic control signs and safety devices as required by the County Engineer; - (j) The planting of trees as required; - (k) Fences or walls approved by the County Engineer constructed by the subdivider along all property lines where the Commission determines a condition hazardous to persons or property may exist; and - (I) The installation of a system of monuments as required by the County Engineer.
+- (h) Provisions for the installation of underground utilities including electric, gas, and communication: - (i) Provisions for the installation of street lights; - (j) Street name signs at all street intersections; - (k) Traffic control signs and safety devices as required by the County Engineer; - (I) The planting of trees as required; - (m) Fences or walls approved by the County Engineer constructed by the subdivider along all property lines where the Commission determines a condition hazardous to persons or property may exist; and - (n) The installation of a system of survey monuments as required by the County Engineer.

 Sec.
-8-1.903 Plans
+8-1.903 Improvement plans for subdivisions

-The following improvement plans, prepared under the direction of a registered civil engineer licensed by the State, shall be submitted by the subdivider to the County Engineer for approval at the time of submitting the final map pursuant to the provisions of Article 5 of this Chapter:
+The following improvement plans, prepared under the direction of a registered civil engineer licensed by the State, shall be submitted by the subdivider to the County Engineer for approval at the time of submitting the final map or parcel map pursuant to the provisions of Article 5 of this Chapter: